Black Jack (gum): In popular culture

 In the Seinfeld episode "The Library", Jerry remembers his high school girlfriend Sherry Becker as an avid chewer of Black Jack, but upon meeting her again she states her distaste for it and insists that she preferred Dentyne.

 In the 1990 movie Pump Up The Volume, Christian Slater's character chews Black Jack gum.

 In the television series Homeland, the character of acting CIA director Saul Berenson is revealed as chewing a large amount of Black Jack gum during important operations for good luck.

 In Season 3 Episode 15 "Three Amigos" of the television series Northern Exposure, Maurice J. Minnifield (Barry Corbin) is given a pack of Black Jack gum by Ruth-Ann (Peg Phillips) the general store owner, to be buried with his newly deceased friend.

-In Season 7 episode 2 of the Amazon show Bosch_(TV_series), detective Jamie Edgar (Jamie Hector) is seen chewing Black Jack gum after a late night hangover, which he keeps in his police locker.
+In Season 7 episode 2 of the Amazon show Bosch, detective Jamie Edgar (Jamie Hector) is seen chewing Black Jack gum after a late night hangover, which he keeps in his police locker.